Associated British Foods PLC (ABF) is a solid defensive company. It’s exactly the sort of company I’d be happy to buy, just not at the current price.

-That’s a reasonable rate of return, but nothing special.
+That’s a reasonable rate of return but nothing special.

-To get higher returns we have to expect that either the company will grow the dividend faster than 10% a year (while the yield remains static at 1.1%), or that the share price will go up faster than the growth of the dividend, thereby reducing yields below 1.1% but more than compensating for that through additional capital gains.
+To get higher returns, we have to expect that either the company will grow the dividend faster than 10% a year (while the yield remains static at 1.1%), or that the share price will go up faster than the growth of the dividend, thereby reducing yields below 1.1% but more than compensating for that through additional capital gains.

-How likely either scenario?
+How likely is either scenario?

 On the dividend growth side, there is perhaps some chance of growth increasing beyond 10% a year as Primark becomes the dominant driver of returns.
 Accurately predicting future dividend growth is difficult without a fully functioning crystal ball, so we’ll just have to wait and see on that one.

 As for increasing valuations and reducing yields to get additional capital gains beyond the rate of dividend growth, the company’s current valuation ratios are already among the highest in its peer group (other companies that have grown at 9-10% a year with better than 90% consistency).

 For that group, average growth has been 10% a year, but the average PE is 21 (not 28 as it is for ABF), and the average dividend yield is 2.5% (not 1.1% as it is for ABF).

 To expect additional capital gains from valuation increases seems like an exercise in extreme optimism, although, of course, that’s not to say it won’t happen.